-It is not known whether husulfan injection is present in human milk.
-Because many drugs are excreted in him an milk and because of the potential for tumorigenicity shown for busulfan in human and an studies, discontinue breastfeeding during treatment with busulfan injection.
+It is not known whether busulfan injection is present in human milk.
+Because many drugs are excreted in human milk and because of the potential for tumorigenicity shown for busulfan in human and animal studies, discontinue breastfeeding during treatment with busulfan injection.

-8.3 Females and Males of Reproductive Potential
+8.3 Females and Males of Reproductive Pote